gist-rs/book/src/ml/llama.md

 - [🐍 LLaMA_MPS](https://github.com/jankais3r/LLaMA_MPS): Run LLaMA (and Stanford-Alpaca) inference on Apple Silicon GPUs.
 - [🐇 llama.cpp](https://github.com/ggerganov/llama.cpp): Inference of LLaMA model in pure C/C++.
 - [🐇 alpaca.cpp](https://github.com/antimatter15/alpaca.cpp): This combines the LLaMA foundation model with an open reproduction of Stanford Alpaca a fine-tuning of the base model to obey instructions (akin to the RLHF used to train ChatGPT) and a set of modifications to llama.cpp to add a chat interface.
-- [🦀 llama-rs](https://github.com/setzer22/llama-rs): Do the LLaMA thing, but now in Rust 🦀🚀🦙
+- [🦀 llm](https://github.com/rustformers/llm): Do the LLaMA thing, but now in Rust 🦀🚀🦙
 - [🐍 alpaca](https://github.com/tatsu-lab/stanford_alpaca): Stanford Alpaca: An Instruction-following LLaMA Model
 - [🐍 codealpaca](https://github.com/sahil280114/codealpaca): An Instruction-following LLaMA Model trained on code generation instructions.
 - [🐍 alpaca-lora](https://github.com/tloen/alpaca-lora): Low-Rank LLaMA Instruct-Tuning `// train 1hr/RTX 4090`
-- [🐥 llama-node](https://github.com/hlhr202/llama-node): nodejs client library for llama LLM built on top of llama-rs.
+- [🐥 llama-node](https://github.com/hlhr202/llama-node): nodejs client library for llama LLM built on top of on top of llama-rs, llama.cpp and rwkv.cpp.
 It uses napi-rs as nodejs and native communications.
 - [🦀 RLLaMA](https://github.com/Noeda/rllama): Rust+OpenCL+AVX2 implementation of LLaMA inference code.
 - [🐍 Dolly](https://github.com/databrickslabs/dolly): This fine-tunes the GPT-J 6B model on the Alpaca dataset using a Databricks notebook.
 - [🐍 Flan-Alpaca](https://github.com/declare-lab/flan-alpaca): Instruction Tuning from Humans and Machines.